 - Onion: This will be our only aromatic to let the flavor of the sweet potato come through.

-INGREDIENT TIP We could easily make this sweet potato soup recipe with heavy cream, so why are we using coconut milk?
+You could easily make this sweet potato soup recipe with heavy cream, so why are we using coconut milk?
 First, the subtle sweetness of the coconut milk really complements the sweet potatoes.
 Second, coconut milk is a very forgiving ingredient.
 You don't have to worry about it scorching like heavy cream might, and it won't split when you're reheating the soup.
-And of course, it's dairy free, which means folks who are lactose-intolerant can enjoy it!
+And of course, it's a dairy-free recipe, which means folks who are lactose-intolerant can enjoy it!

 Inspired by a sweet potato soup recipe from Alex Guarnaschelli featured on The Kitchen.